MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 - The H1 heading must be the first content in the file after the YML metadata block.
 - H2 headings automatically appear in the right-hand navigating menu of the published file.
 Lower-level headings don't appear, so use H2s strategically to help readers navigate your content.
 - HTML headings, such as `<h1>`, aren't recommended, and in some cases will cause build warnings.
-- You can link to individual headings in a file via [bookmarks](links-how-to.md#bookmark-links).
+- You can link to individual headings in a file via [bookmark links](how-to-write-links.md#links-to-anchors).

 ## HTML